-Pat Summitt, the leader who helped bring the University of Tennessee’s Lady Volunteers to becoming a powerful force on the basketball court and who became the winningest coach in college basketball history, died on June 28 of complications from Alzheimer’s Disease.
+Pat Summitt, the legendary basketball coach helped bring the University of Tennessee’s Lady Volunteers to becoming a powerful force on the basketball court and who became the winningest coach in college basketball history, died on June 28 of complications from Alzheimer’s Disease.

-Coach Pat Summitt was not only a phenomenal basketball coach who dominated on the basketball court, she was also an incredible human being who made a profound difference in the lives of those she coached.
+Coach Pat Summitt, known as an extraordinary basketball coach, not only dominated on the court but was also an incredible human being who profoundly impacted the lives of those she coached.
+Her legacy continues to inspire generations of players, leaders, and fans.

-Unfortunately, I never personally met with the legendary coach.
+Unfortunately, I never personally met with the legendary basketball coach Pat Summitt.
 However, after watching some of the interviews with former players and all of the other people who were so fortunate to personally know Coach Pat Summitt, it’s very easy to see what a monumental impact she had on so many who crossed paths with her over the years.

 Powerful Pat Summitt Leadership Lessons

-You don’t have to be a basketball coach, player, or even fan of the game to take away important lessons from Pat Summitt that could drastically change your impact and significance as a leader.
+You don’t have to be a basketball fan to learn valuable lessons from Pat Summitt, the legendary basketball coach.
 When you dig a little deeper and find out more about the type of leader and person that Pat Summit was, it’s very easy to see why her teams dominated on the basketball court for such a long time.
 It’s very easy to see why all of the 161 players that she coached during her time at the University of Tennessee graduated from college.
 It’s very easy to see why her legacy will live on forever.

 Coach Pat Summitt exemplified what it means to be a real leader.
 A real leader isn’t someone who just has the head job and collects the biggest paycheck.
 A real leader serves those that they lead.
 A real leader works for their players or employees, not the other way around.
 A real leader invests the time, energy, and effort into developing their people to not only become better at their job, but also better as people.
 A real leader makes an impact on the world.
 In her 38 total years at Tennessee, Coach Pat Summitt won eight national titles and 1,098 games—the most by any Division 1 basketball coach, male or female.